advanced-security/advanced-security-material/code-scanning-guides/setup-codeql-cli.md

 ```
 codeql --version
 ```

-You can see in this example how the CodeQL CLI is used in a [workflow](https://github.com/advanced-security/javascript-codeql-cli-test-workflow/blob/main/.github/workflows/codeql-analysis.yml).
-Note that it always downloads the latest CodeQL bundle for Linux.
-In your case, choose the bundle that best fits your operating system.

 Now we need to use the CodeQL CLI on an actual repository.
 Let's start here with our [GHAS training material](https://github.com/ghas-bootcamp/ghas-bootcamp)
 There's multiple languages being used here, so for the purposes of this tutorial let's try to scan the Javascript portions of the codebase.